WebAssembly/spec/document/core/text/modules.rst

 .. note::
    If inline declarations are given, their types must be *syntactically* equal to the types from the indexed definition;
    possible type :ref:`substitutions <notation-subst>` from other definitions that might make them equal are not taken into account.
-   This is to simplify syntactic pre-processing in the presence of recursive types.
+   This is to simplify syntactic pre-processing.

 The synthesized attribute of a |Ttypeuse| is a pair consisting of both the used :ref:`type index <syntax-typeidx>` and the local :ref:`identifier context <text-context>` containing possible parameter identifiers.
 The following auxiliary function extracts optional identifiers from parameters: